 Challenges of Winning a Medical Malpractice Lawsuit

-Complex medical evidence and juror bias toward doctors and hospitals make medical malpractice cases tough to win.
+Complex medical evidence and juror bias toward doctors make medical malpractice cases tough to win.
+How do you boost your chances of success?

 Medical malpractice cases are notoriously difficult for patients to win.
 You might read about plaintiffs getting awarded millions of dollars after a successful medical malpractice lawsuit, but you'll rarely come across articles about plaintiffs who have lost their cases at trial, and that's the more common outcome.

 Very few doctors are going to acknowledge that they made a mistake.
 Medical textbooks may list multiple ways to treat a specific injury, illness, or disease.
-The lawyer often has to be quite creative in order to tease out the doctor's (or hospital's) negligence.
+The lawyer and the expert often need to work side by side and get creative in order to tease out the doctor's (or hospital's) negligence.
 Learn more about proving medical negligence.

 Finding a Qualified Medical Malpractice Lawyer